As a professional scrapbook artist, paper crafter, and author, I have taught people how to turn family memories into legacies for 20 years.

 - Scoring Blade: This blade cuts and scratches lines into lightweight materials.
 It allows you to change directions while you cut.

 - Scalpel Blade: A favorite because of the extreme sharpness of the blade.
 It is one of the most precise blades.

 - Swivel Blade: This is a very small blade that has a pivoting blade.
 It can rotate 360 degrees, making it very popular for cutting circle and detailed cuts.

 Chose the right knives for the type of paper crafting that you are planning on doing.

 Nonstick Craft Mat

-Nonstick craft mats or silicone mats are a totally essential tool for any serious papercraft artist.
-They protect any work surface from ink, paints, glues and more.
+Nonstick craft mats or silicone mats are an essential tool for any serious papercraft artist.
+They protect any work surface from ink, paints, glues, and more.
 Nothing sticks to it!
 They can also take high-temperature glues, waxes, and other high heat products.
-You can literally peel the drippings from your glue gun, right off the mat.
+You can literally peel glue-gun drippings right off the mat.

 They are generally sized at 15" x 18".
 I use old craft mats for Bible journaling by cutting them down to the size of a standard Bible page.